-- And when she breaks out The Unsmile in Values, it's absolutely horrifying.
+- And when she breaks out The Unsmile in Values, it's absolutely horrifying (but not to the head counselors).
 Even the girls at camp know something's wrong.

 - Eldritch Location: There is definitely something supernatural about the Addams' mansion.
 The house itself seems to be a living creature, and the front gate has a real taste for visitors.

 - Pubert breathes fire, can catch blades with his tiny baby hands and killed Debbie.

 - Even Evil Has Standards: If there's one moral tenet the Addamses do live by, it is this: you don't mess with someone's family.

 - Lying is another one.
 When Gordon's Fester-guise begins to crack, Gomez, Morticia and Wednesday give him the cold shoulder.